lud77/Factorize/README.md

 - [x] Disconnect panel -> removes all connections
 - [x] Duplicate panel -> creates an clone of the panel
 - [?]
 Find origin -> moves view to middle of the graph
+- [ ] "Delete panel" becomes "Delete panels" when used on selected panel

 --- Engine